datachecks/dcs-core/docs/support/usage_analytics.md

 We capture one event, when the inspect run is finished.
 No user data or potentially sensitive information is or ever will be collected.
 The captured data is limited to:

 - Operating System and Python version
-- Types of databases used (postgresql, mysql, etc.)
 - Number of metrics generated
 - Error message, if any, truncated to the first 20 characters.